 Dusk OS innovates by having an "almost C" compiler allowing it to piggy-back on UNIX C code, through a modest porting effort, to reach its goals and stay true to its design constraints with a minimal effort.

-You can read on for more details, but the impatient among you might prefer looking at asciinema and video demos of Dusk OS
+You can read on for more details, but the impatient among you might prefer looking at asciinema and video demos of Dusk OS or take the Dusk Tour.

 List of ported codebases: